 UW-Parkside's Computer Science department provides a dynamic, energetic environment for students and faculty alike.
 In recent years, we have been continually adding new courses and programs.
 The department houses an undergraduate major in Computer Science (CS), a master's program in Computer and Information Systems (MSCIS), minors in CS and Web Development, and certificates in Unix System Administration, Cyber Security, and World Wide Web publishing.

-Our CS major currently has over 100 students and we are growing every year.
-CS graduates are placing into positions at leading regional companies including: SC Johnson, JohnsonDiversey, Snap-On, Northwestern Mutual and a host of smaller companies.
+Our CS major currently has over 150 students and we are growing every year.
+CS graduates are placing into positions at leading regional companies including: SC Johnson, EPIC, JohnsonDiversey, Snap-On, Northwestern Mutual and a host of smaller companies.
 In recent years, some of our graduates have gone farther afield, for example, working at Microsoft in Redmond, Washington or IBM in Maryland.

 The CS programs strengths include: